Brett Deledio: Injuries and a move to half forward (2014–2016)

 Deledio continued the season in fantastic form, stamping himself in as 'Richmond's most important player' as stated by many commentators, some of them being Bruce McAvaney and ex-player commentators Matthew Richardson and Matthew Lloyd.
-At the time of the Adelaide crows loss where Deledio was absent through illness, mMany experts also noted that statistics proved that Richmond had a significant winning advantage when Deledio was in the side.
+At the time of the Adelaide crows loss where Deledio was absent through illness, many experts also noted that statistics proved that Richmond had a significant winning advantage when Deledio was in the side.
 Stats read that Richmond played 9 games without Deledio over the 14 and 15 seasons, only managing to win 2.
 On the other hand, the 32 matches with Deledio had resulted in 21 wins.

 Deledio's most notable performance was against in form top 4 side Hawthorn.
 Deledio booted 3 goals in the first quarter and then sealed the win with a goal at the start of the final quarter.
 It was the first time he had kicked more than 3 goals since the 2008 season, yet had many 3 goal games since then.

 During the H&A season Deledio averaged 21.9 disposals, 6.2 marks, 1.5 goals, 0.9 behinds, 2.9 tackles, finishing off arguably his best season in his career despite an injury riddled start to the year.

 Between Rd 7 and Rd 23, Deledio averaged 8.7 score involvements per game, ranked second in the league only to the 2015 Coleman Medal winner Joshua Kennedy.

 Deledio was selected in the 2015 All-Australian team and the 2015 AFLCA All-Australian team.

 Deledio was nursed through the 2016 pre-season, only making a half-game appearance against Port Adelaide in the NAB CUP.
 In this match he kicked a 9-point Super goal, meaning $500 worth of Sherrin footballs were donated to his junior club.

 Deledio suffered a quad injury that put him out until Round 6 vs. Port Adelaide.
 In his return match he showed similar form to previous seasons, racking up 22 disposals, laying 6 tackles and kicking a goal.

 Deledio continued to play good football, making the most of his versatility and playing numerous roles throughout the season.
 During the Rd 17 match vs. the Essendon Bombers his potential best on ground performance was cut short at half time due to a sharp pain in his calf muscle – a problem that had hindered his fitness for the third season straight.
 He sat out the remainder of the 2016 season as a precaution, deciding to rest and concentrate on remaining healthy for the 2017 season.